 - 2. A circuit that requests and qualifies for an additional judgeship will have its judgeship study prepared and presented at the next Standing Committee on Judicial Workload Assessment Committee meeting.
 Requestors will be notified of their status and the Committee will process the request no later than June 15.
 The Standing Committee may forward the recommendation to the Judicial Council for consideration at the first meeting of the fiscal year as described in Section 3.
 If a majority of the judges in a circuit vote to disagree with a request for a judgeship, the Standing Committee may consider that disagreement in their decisions to recommend new judgeships to the Council.
 The Committee shall vote on request for multiple judgeships from the same circuit independently. - 3.
 A circuit that requests and is not qualified for an additional judgeship has the right to appeal its status to the Standing Committee on Judicial Workload Assessment.
 Requestors will be notified of their status and the Committee will process the appeal no later than June 15.
-If the appeal is approved, then the appealing circuit will have a judgeship study prepared and presented at the next Judicial Council meeting as described in Section 3.
-Appeals may not be based upon a circuit's caseload. - 4.
-The AOC will present annually to the Committee a list of all circuits whose judge workload value divided by the total number of authorized judgeships in the circuit is less than 0.8 and whose per judge workload value would not equal or exceed 1.20 upon reduction of a judgeship.
+If the appeal is approved, then the appealing circuit will have a judgeship study prepared and presented at the next Judicial Council meeting as described in Section 3. - 4.
+The AOC will present annually to the Committee a list of all circuits whose judge workload value divided by the total number of authorized judgeships in the circuit is less than 0.80 and whose per judge workload value would not equal or exceed 1.20 upon reduction of a judgeship.
 The Committee Chair shall invite all judges from such circuits to appear at the next Committee meeting to discuss their caseload and workload data.
-There shall not be fewer than two judges in each circuit, so the circuits to which that applies, which appear to have more judges than needed (with a workload of 0.80 or less) should not be included on the list of all circuits whose judge workload value divided by the total number of authorized judgeships in the circuit is 0.80 or less, once the workload report is complete.

-The Committee shall provide technical assistance, with the assistance of the AOC and others so designated, to the affected circuits that may include, but is not limited to: a manual hand count of cases for a specified period of time, additional training for clerks and staff on proper case documentation, and a review of caseload reports and other case information.
+There shall not be fewer than two judges in each circuit, so the circuits that would have fewer than two judges after a reduction based on judge workload value per judge will not be included. - 5.
+The Committee shall provide technical assistance, with the assistance of the AOC and others so designated, to the affected circuits that may include a manual hand count of cases for a specified period of time, additional training for clerks and staff on proper case documentation, and a review of caseload reports and other case information.
 The AOC shall provide the Committee prior to the next year's annual reporting, a report of the technical assistance provided and any recommendations for further assistance.
 Beginning with the 2022 case count, if a circuit's workload is 0.80 or less for three consecutive years, then the Committee may report the same to the Judicial Council.